BIGmama-technology/Community-devfest-2023-challange/README.md

-# Tobib.ai : Empowering Access to Medical Pre-Diagnosis
+# Tobib.ai : Enabling Access to Remote Medical Diagnosis

 ## Overview
 Tobib.ai aims to bridge the healthcare gap for marginalized communities in Africa and globally by providing an AI-driven platform for pre-diagnostic support.
 With Tobib we aim to offer an affordable solution for individuals to consult a chatbot about their health concerns.

 The chatbot utilizes a comprehensive knowledge structure, either a knowledge graph or a decision tree, to intelligently query users about their symptoms.

 **The goal is not to diagnose** but to guide users in collecting pertinent medical records, such as CT scans, X-rays, or blood tests, and answering key questions.
-This pre-prepared file will then assist remote doctors on tobib.ai in making a diagnosis.
+This prepared file will then assist **real** remote doctors on tobib.ai in making a diagnosis.

 ## Ethical Consideration
 We recognize concerns regarding the potential for misinformation by current Large Language Models (LLMs).
-However, in regions where medical assistance is scarce, introducing even a small sucess probability.
-The chatbot serves as a preparatory tool, not a diagnostician; it is the medical professionals who will offer the final judgment based on the compiled data.
+However, in regions where medical assistance is scarce, introducing even a small sucess probability is a great thing.
+The chatbot serves as a preparatory tool, not a diagnostician; it is real medical professionals who will offer the final judgment based on the compiled data.

 ## Core Features
 The platform is designed with a focus on: